Last Updated – November 2021

 Airports: The Airport Authority of India has worked on over 23 airports over the past 5 years, engaged in the development or upgradation of the same.
 With airports, other air-based logistics and other facilities also get developed which provide for additional revenue streams.

-Factors to consider when assessing investments in the sector
+Factors to consider when assessing investments in the Infra sector

 - Assess the debt levels if any held with these companies as infrastructure development is highly capital intensive and requires constant capital infusion from time to time.
 Investors can assess the same using ratios such as debt-equity and debt to EBITDA to determine the debt level and the company’s ability to service the same.